 Side note for your planning purposes: Nurseries tend keep in stock what's currently blooming or soon to be blooming.
 Hellebores are blooming now, so we have a great selection now.
 We won't have the same selection (or possibly any) in June.
 Just an FYI for you as you plan.
 Our newsletter is a good way to keep up with what's in stock and what's on sale.
 Sign up for it here (scroll to bottom of page.)
 On our website, here's where you'll find our plant availability, and here's where you'll find our seasonal specials.

 If you didn't lime the lawn last year, then do so this season.
 And, while crabgrass may be the last thing on your mind, now is the time to take care of it.
 Bonide (Phase 1) Crabgrass Preventer with a slow release fertilizer is applied in March.
 Or, if the lawn needs reseeding, use Bonide Seed Starter with fertilizer.
 It has enough nitrogen and phosphate for your current lawn, too.
 If you do need to reseed some areas, concentrate on that, and skip the weed and feed, but go ahead with the lime, with a gap of two weeks between lime and seed.
 Confused?
 Have loads of lawn questions?
-Ian Farthing, our lawn expert, would love to help you.
+Our staff would love to help.

 7. Weeding and Transplanting